ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S5_terraform-05_Publish_Modules_Terraform_Workspaces/README.md

 - Anyone can publish and share modules on the Terraform Registry.

 - Published modules support versioning, automatically generate documentation, allow browsing version histories, show examples and READMEs, and more.
-Terraform recommend publishing reusable modules to a registry.
+Terraform recommends publishing reusable modules to a registry.

 - Public modules are managed via ``Git`` and ``GitHub``.
 Once a module is published, you can release a new version of a module by simply pushing a properly formed Git tag.